YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

 Handlebars are similar to Mustache tags, but have some additional features such as registering help function and built-in block helpers.
 Mustache templates are actually compatible with Handlebars, so both view templates used in the example could have been rendered by the view engine addon for Handlebars.
 We're just going to look at some of the Handlebars expressions used in this example, so please see
-`Handlebars expressions <http://handlebarsjs.com/expressions.html>`_ for more information.
+`Handlebars expressions <http://handlebarsjs.com/expressions.html>`_ for more comprehensive documentation.

 One of the things that we mentioned already is block helpers, which help you iterate through arrays.